larksledger/simple-matrix-server/README.md

 ### ⚠️ Important Security Note

 Once you have created your account, go back to `docker-compose.yml` and change: `CONDUIT_ALLOW_REGISTRATION: "false"`.
 Then run `docker compose up -d` again.
 This prevents strangers from creating accounts on your private server.

+## Miscellaneous
+- On openSuse, I had problems with docker and firewalld, and also with SELinux.
+My solution was to disable firewalld and temporarily `sudo setenforce 0`, so that docker can create the needed directories for the containers.